Royal Exchange Square: Historical background

 Tobacco lord William Cunninghame's mansion and gardens fronting Queen Street, and central to the future square, were constructed in 1778 when the wealth of Glasgow soon eclipsed the remainder of Scotland.

 Five years later the Royal Bank of Scotland opened in Glasgow, being its first ever branch beyond its Edinburgh base.
-Under its agent, the merchant and philanthropist David Dale, the bank in Glasgow soon exceeded the business volume of the Royal Bank elsewhere, and to reflect its status the bank moved from the area of Glasgow Cross by buying over Cunninghame's mansion in 1817 and operating from it.
+Under David Dale, the bank in Glasgow soon surpassed the business volume of the Royal Bank elsewhere, and the bank bought Cunninghame's mansion in 1817 and operated from it.
 In 1827 the Royal Bank sold the Cunninghame mansion to the city for fitting out as an Exchange and its new Glasgow Chief Office branch, designed by Archibald Elliot II, complete with its six pillars and wide stairs, was erected in 1834 facing onto Royal Exchange Square.
 In 1850 this was extended through to Buchanan Street.

 In the centre of the square is the former Royal Exchange, a Graeco-Roman building designed by architect David Hamilton in 1829, where merchants exchanged contracts in cotton, linen, chemicals, coal, iron, steel, timber and other commodities including stocks and shares in newly formed Limited Companies, prior to the Glasgow Stock Exchange being built in Buchanan Street.
 One hundred and twenty years later, the commercial and commodities markets found other ways of doing business in contrast to the daily gatherings and the Royal Exchange building was bought by Glasgow Corporation in 1949 to become Stirling's Library, named after the donor of the earlier library in Miller Street nearby.

-In front of the vast portico is Baron Marochetti's noble bronze equestrian statue of Duke of Wellington, erected in 1844.
+In front of the vast portico is Carlo Marochetti's noble bronze equestrian statue of Duke of Wellington, erected in 1844.
 On the tall granite base are bronze reliefs of the battles of Assaye and Waterloo, the Return of the Soldier, and Peace and Agriculture.
+It usually features a traffic cone placed on its head.
 From the 1950s the Royal Exchange housed Stirling's Library and the Commercial Library, and now it houses the Gallery of Modern Art.